ministryofjustice/hmpps-template-typescript/README.md

 # Instructions

-If this is a Digital Prison Services project then the project will be created as part of bootstrapping - see https://github.com/ministryofjustice/dps-project-bootstrap.
+If this is a HMPPS project then the project will be created as part of bootstrapping - see https://github.com/ministryofjustice/dps-project-bootstrap.

 ## Creating a CloudPlatform namespace